Academic Computer Services

 TUmail is an integrated e-mail system accessible anywhere on the internet to students using a web browser or software such as Microsoft Outlook or Google Mail.

-The Blackboard system enables faculty and students to share coursework materials and discuss topics online.
+The Canvas system enables faculty and students to share coursework materials and discuss topics online.

 Self Service Banner allows students to view course prerequisites and register for classes, view rosters, check grades, view account balances and financial aid information, and pay bills, all on the web.

-For up-to-date information on the rapidly-changing nature of technology at Temple, including wireless access and security awareness initiatives, go to the Computer Services web site.
+For up-to-date information on the rapidly-changing nature of technology at Temple, including wireless access and security awareness initiatives, go to the Information Technology Services web site.

 Academic Resource Center